Dowry: India

-In India, dowry is called Dahez in Hindi, and Jahez in Arabic among the Islamic Community (derived from Islamic jahez-e-fatimi).
+In India, dowry is called Dahez in Hindi.
 In far eastern parts of India, dowry is called Aaunnpot.
-Dowry is a payment of cash or gifts from the bride's family to the bridegroom's family upon marriage.
+Dowry is a payment of cash or gifts from the bride's family to the bridegroom's family upon arranged marriage.
 It may include cash, jewelry, electrical appliances, furniture, bedding, crockery, utensils, car and other household items that help the newlyweds set up their home.

-Dowry has no religious sanction in Hinduism.
-The Baudhayana Grihya sutra that prescribes the wedding rituals instead requires the groom to pay what is called the "Vadhu dakshina" or the bride honorarium.

 In India, the dowry puts great financial strain on the bride's family.
 Payment of dowry is now prohibited under the Dowry Prohibition Act, 1961 in Indian civil law and subsequently by Sections 304B and 498a of the Indian Penal Code (IPC).
-Despite anti-dowry laws in India, it is still a common illegal practice.
+Despite anti-dowry laws in India, it is still a common practice.
 Other laws attempting to address the problem include the Dowry and Bridal Gifts Restrictions Rules, 1976 and the Dowry Prohibition (Maintenance of Lists of Presents to the Bride and Bridegroom) Rules, 1985, which are intended to document gifts and provide complainants with stronger evidence in case prosecution for crimes against the bride occurs later.

 Dowry in India is widespread among all religions.
-It is widespread.
-For example, Indian Muslims call dowry as jahez, justify the practice in terms of jahez-e-fatimi.
-Islamists classify jahez into two categories: The first comprises some essential articles for the outfit of the bride as well as for conjugal life.
+Over the years, the practice has evolved and expanded in terms of scope and outreach.
+For example, Indian Muslims call dowry as jahez, and it is classified into two categories: The first comprises some essential articles for the outfit of the bride as well as for conjugal life.
 The other is made up of valuable goods, clothes, jewelry, an amount of money for the groom's family, which is settled on after bargaining.
-The jahez often far exceeds the cost of the barat.

 Although Indian laws against dowries have been in effect for decades, they have been largely criticised as being ineffective.
 The practice of dowry deaths and murders continues to take place unchecked in many parts of India and this has further added to the concerns of enforcement.
 Dowry-murder persists.
 It is the killing of a wife for not bringing sufficient dowry to the marriage.
 It is the culmination of a series of prior domestic abuses by the husband's family.

 Section 498A of the Indian Penal Code required the bridegroom and his family to be automatically arrested if a wife complains of dowry harassment.
 The law was widely abused and in 2014, the Supreme Court ruled that arrests can only be made with a magistrate's approval.